Immunic, Inc. Reports Second Quarter 2024 Financial Results And Provides Corporate Update

 Webcast Information

-An archived replay of the webcast will be available approximately one hour after completion on Immunic's website at: href="" rel="nofollow" imux/events-and-presentation .
+An archived replay of the webcast will be available approximately one hour after completion on Immunic's website at: .

 About Immunic, Inc.